kometen/rusty-psql/README.md

 An example of a path can be `op://Production/AzureKeyVaultInvoice/credentials/url`.
 The path can be changed to suit your own requirement with the format `op://[vault-name]/[item]/[text-field]/[value]` in 1password.

-Build and run the program
+Clone the repository, test, build and run with

 ```
+cargo test
+cargo build [--release]
 ./target/release/rusty_psql -n invoice
 ```